slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Naval Ravikant*
 -->

+> *"The best teams are made up of a bunch of nobodies who love everybody and serve anybody and don't care about becoming a somebody."
+-- Phil Dooley*

 > *"If you want to go fast, go alone.
 If you want to go far, go together."
 -- Proverb*